Master of Arts in Organizational Psychology Program (MA) Blended and Online Only Options

 Why a Masters in Organizational Psychology?

 The Master of Arts in Organizational Psychology (MAOP) equips graduates to provide effective leadership for desired change while considering the needs and perspectives of relevant stakeholders.
-Our graduates work within organizations and as independent consultants.
+Our graduates work within companies and as organizational development consultants.
 They apply psychological principles and research methods to the workplace in the interest of improving productivity and the quality of work life.

 Many graduates work in leadership development, teambuilding, strategic planning, and organizational effectiveness roles; and graduates pursue roles in human resources, helping organizations with talent management, training and development.